GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/08.271-280/02.On-Time/docs.md

 ---
+title: |
-title: 272.
-On Time
+    272. On Time - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 272.
+On Time.
+List to the chime, 'tis meeting time, The joyous bells are ringing; This is the day, they seem to say, To meet for pray'r and singing.
+Chorus: Ring, ring, ring, ring, Ring, ye joyous bells; Ring, ring, ring, ring, Ring, ye joyous bells.
+    keywords:  |
-    keywords: Christ in Song, On Time, List to the chime, &#039;tis meeting time, Ring, ring, ring, ring
+        Christ in Song, adventhymnals, advent hymnals, On Time, List to the chime, 'tis meeting time.
+Ring, ring, ring, ring,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 272. ON TIME
+####  Christ in Song,

 ```txt
 1.